23cicada/cicada-repo/apps/express/SQL.md

 [LIMIT row_count OFFSET offset_value];
 ```

-- DISTINCT
-- ORDER BY
-- LIMIT
-- GROUP BY: Use aggregate functions with the GROUP BY clause.
+GROUP BY: Use aggregate functions with the GROUP BY clause.

-- WHERE condition
+WHERE condition

 ```sql
 column_name operator value